How to put binding on a guitar?

 When is the best time to put a binding?

 You can put the binding on whenever you want, but it is recommended that you do it while the guitar is being built.
-This way, you won’t risk damaging the guitar finish or the frets.
+This way, you won’t risk damaging the guitar finish or the frets if you decide to bind your guitar later.

-• When it is used for binding, the wood must be heated to allow it to bend toward the guitar’s shape.
+When you make a wood binding, the wood must be heated to allow it to bend toward the guitar’s shape.

-When choosing the color of the binding, you should match it with the color of the guitar.
+When choosing the binding color, you should match it with the color of the guitar.

 If you want it to be something distinctive or you are aiming for a pattern, try to make the colors fit and complement each other.
 When the binding has a pattern, it is called purfling.